 - Reduce stress.
 Keep your dog's exercise schedule as normal as possible to prevent anxiety and misbehavior.

 - Keep poisonous and dangerous plants away.
 Plants like mistletoe and poinsettia are poisonous, and ingested pine needles can cause digestive tract blockage.
 Keep your dog away from these plants and you just might save yourself a trip to the emergency vet.

 - Decorate safely.
 There are a variety of decorations that can cause problems for your dog.
-Ribbons and tinsel are frequently implicated in veterinary emergency rooms.
+Ribbons and tinsel are frequently implicated in veterinary emergency room visits.
 Light cords, when chewed or frayed, can cause severe burns or electrocution.
 Prevent these disasters by keeping decorations out of reach or locked in an inaccessible room.

 - Make holiday trips safe and prepare for them well in advance.
 Take special precautions when traveling with your dog no matter how you choose to travel.
 Several days before departing, consult with your veterinarian about how to properly prepare for a trip.

 - Table scraps aren't dog snacks.
 Many holiday foods are loaded with fat and sodium and can cause stomach upset.
 Chicken bones can easily get stuck in the digestive tract and other foods like chocolate or onions can be poisonous.
 In short, people food is meant for people, not dogs.